 Okay, we don’t mean that literally, but sophisticated Natural Language Processing can actually pick up on the intent of words.
 For instance, you might have a sentence like “if something isn’t done about this soon, I’ll be speaking to the CEO about it.”
 Text analysis could flag this as urgent intent that might be worth dealing with before it escalates.

-A sensitive topic, and a very difficult one for machines to understand the nuances of.
+This is a sensitive topic, and a very difficult one for machines to understand the nuances of.
 But when text analysis is used in the best way, it can even pick up on the underlying sentiment of very human issues.

 Here are some examples: